haribabu20/Interview_Prep/Mock_Interview/Topic related/TechnicalQuestions.md

 23. When a response is sent from server to browser, what gets loaded first ? html or css or JS ?
 24. What is functional setState ?
 25. why shouldn'r we update the state directly ?
 26. How will you chain multiple API calls that is depending on previous request ?
 27. SPA and MPA diff
 28. HTTP request lifecycle ?
 29. How can we persist the datas in your react application on any page refresh ?
 30. Thunk vs Saga
+31. about jwt token
+32. what is renderw

 1 + "2", [..."sandip"], {} === {} / {} == {}